-73+ Best Healthy Dessert Recipes for Weight Loss
+76 Best Dessert Recipes for Weight Loss

 It's safe to say dessert might just be the most important part of any meal, right?
 OK, so that's a bit of a stretch, but there really is nothing better than indulging in something sweet after a savory, satisfying dinner.
 But the thing with desserts is that they are sweets, so yes, they are often high in sugar and calories, and aren't necessarily the best for keeping on track with your weight-loss goals, especially if you order one while dining out at a restaurant.
 But that's where our homemade healthy dessert recipes come in.

 Whip up any of these, and you'll see it's possible to still make your sweet tooth happy without having it harm your waistline.
 And just because these healthy dessert recipes are good for you doesn't mean we sacrificed on taste.
-You won't be able to tell that these cookies, brownies, pies, and cheesecakes are healthier variations to your favorite classic treats.
+You won't be able to tell that these cookies, brownies, pies, and cheesecakes are healthier variations of your favorite classic treats.
 Did we mention they're super easy to make, too?

-Check out our list of own homemade, healthy dessert recipes.
+Check out our list of homemade, healthy dessert recipes.
 Just a warning: you're going to want to get in the kitchen and start baking right away, so don't say we didn't warn you!

 Chocolate Chip Cookies

 Is there anything more classic than a chocolate chip cookie?
-Even though this version is low-calorie, we still use all the typical ingredients, we just went for a lighter approach, taking it easy on the butter and the chocolate chips.
-But we promise, these are going to be the only cookies you're ever going to want to bake.
+Even though this version is low-calorie, we still use all the typical ingredients.
+We just went for a lighter approach, taking it easy on the butter and the chocolate chips.
+But we promise these are going to be the only cookies you're ever going to want to bake.

 Get our recipe for Chocolate Chip Cookies.